baher-zakhary/ng-validate-equal/README.md

 ### Step #3:

 - Make sure you surround your field and its confirmation/retype field in a `<form> </form>` tag
 - Give your primary field a name
-- Use the directive on the secondary field and pass the primary field's name to the directive
+- Use the directive `ngValidateEqual` on the secondary field and pass the primary field's name to the directive like this `ngValidateEqual="primaryFieldName"`
-- Look for "notEqual" error in the confirmation field errors array
+- Look for `notEqual` error in the confirmation field's errors array like this `modelConfirmPassword.hasError('notEqual')`

 ```html
 <!-- form -->